Article 3, Part 1 – Grades and Grading System

 § 3-110 Probation and Drop Rules – Undergraduate Students

 - The following probation and drop rules apply in all undergraduate colleges on the Urbana-Champaign campus.
-They do not apply in the Graduate College, or the professional Colleges of Law and Veterinary Medicine.
+They do not apply in the Graduate College, or the professional programs in the Carle Illinois College of Medicine, the College of Law, and College of Veterinary Medicine.
 (See § 3‑609(b) on notification.)

-- Probationary status serves as a warning to the student that unless his or her scholarship improves, the student is subject to the drop rules.
+- Probationary status serves as a warning to the student that unless the student's scholarship improves, the student is subject to the drop rules.

 - Probation and drop rules are based on the University of Illinois semester average or (See § 3‑103 on computation of scholastic averages.)